holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 5.3.5 Integrative Election Process

-In addition to making a Proposal, any Circle Member may also initiate the Circle's Governance Process by calling for an election for a Circle Rep, Facilitator, or Secretary.
+Any Circle Member may also initiate the Circle's Governance Process by calling for an election for a Circle Rep, Facilitator, or Secretary.
 The acting Facilitator must then enact the ***“Integrative Election Process”*** as follows:

 - **(a) Describe Role:** First, the Facilitator identifies the target Role and chooses a term for the election.
 The Facilitator may also present other information relevant to the election.
 During this step and the next, no one may comment on any potential candidates.
 - **(b) Nominate Candidates:** Each Circle Member uses a ballot or another private forum to name the eligible candidate whom the Circle Member believes is the best fit for the Role.
 Circle Members must label their ballot with their own name as well, and no one may abstain or nominate multiple people.
-- **(c) Nomination Sharing Round:** During this step, the Facilitator shares the contents of each ballot with all Circle Members.
-For each ballot, the nominator states why he or she believes their nominee would be a good fit for the Role, and no one else responds.
+- **(c) Nomination Sharing Round:** During this step, the Facilitator shares each nomination with all Circle Members.
+For each one, the nominator states why he or she believes their nominee would be a good fit for the Role, and no one else responds.
 The nominator may not comment on other potential candidates beyond their nominee.
 - **(d) Nomination Change Round:** Once all nominations are shared, any Circle Member may change their nomination and explain the reason for the change.
 No responses are allowed.
 - **(e) Make a Proposal:** The Facilitator counts the nominations, and makes a Proposal to elect the candidate with the most.
 If there is a tie, the Facilitator may do any one of the following: (i) if only one of the tied candidates has nominated himself or herself, propose that person; or (ii) if the person currently filling the Role is among those tied, propose that person; or (iii) blindly select one of the tied candidates randomly, and propose that person; or (iv) go back to the previous step and ask each Circle Member who nominated someone other than a tied candidate to change that nomination to one of the tied candidates.
 - **(f) Objection Round:** The Facilitator asks each Circle Member if they see any Objections to the Proposal.
 If any Objections surface, the Facilitator may either allow discussion to attempt to resolve them, or discard the Proposal.
 If discarded, the Facilitator must then go back to the prior step in this process, ignore all nominations for the discarded candidate, and apply the rules of the prior step to select another candidate to propose instead.